-The Town of Talking Rock is nestled in the foothills of the North Georgia Mountains between the cities of Ellijay and Jasper in Pickens County.
+he Town of Talking Rock is nestled in the foothills of the North Georgia Mountains between the cities of Ellijay and Jasper in Pickens County.
 Happily, the third smallest town in the state of Georgia, Talking Rock has not changed much since its beginning in 1883, when the train was the lifeline of the town.

-Talking Rock's history is rich with stories about the Trail of Tears, the Civil War, the railroad, and the Great Depression.
-The origination of the town's name is unclear and there are many interesting stories regarding its derivation.
-Some individuals believe that it's from the noise of the water rolling over the rocks in our beautiful creek, while others like the story of folks sitting for a spell on a rock to have a talk with a neighbor.
-Still others believe that the name originated with the local Indians.
-The railroad played a vital part in the lives of the residents by providing a source for shipping cotton grown in the community, mail delivery, and travel to other parts of the state.
+Talking Rock's history is rich with stories about the Trail of Tears, the Civil War, the railroad, and the Great The origination of the town's name is unclear and many interesting stories regarding its derivation. individuals believe that it's from the ng ise of he water folling over the rocks in our beautiful creek like the ave a talk with a story of folks sitting for a spell on a rock to neighbor.
+Still others believe that the ame ginated with the local Indians.
+The railro d played a tal part in the lives of the residents by providing source or shipping cotton grown in the community, mail do ery, and travel to other parts of the state.
 The once busy depot saw an average of four trains a day.
 In more recent years the town has purchased two historic rail cars which rest on a former spur track in front of the town hall and parallel to the modern railway.
 The town's plan is to restore the railcars with the purpose of interpreting historic transportation related to the town's history.
 The town's historic schoolhouse, seen in figure 39, has been restored and is now yet another asset to the vintage aesthetics of the town center.